Blog > Articles

 Learn what the Plate Method is and how to use it for healthy meal planning.
 Take a look at our tips for a simple and effective way to plan balanced meals.

-Published on: January 17, 2023
+January 17, 2023

-Learn more about how FORM pairs patients with a doctor and dietitian to achieve their weight loss goals.
+Form Health pairs patients with a doctor and dietitian to achieve their weight loss goals.

 The Plate Method is a simple and effective way to plan balanced meals that provide all the necessary nutrients for good health.
 This technique was developed based on selected national food guidelines such as the USA’s MyPlate and Canada’s Updated Food Guide.
 The Plate Method can be as effective as calorie counting and other methods of meal planning.
 It even removes the time consuming and tedious aspects required by other methods.
 The Plate Method involves dividing your plate into four sections, with two of them being filled with nonstarchy vegetables, one with a lean protein, and the fourth with a whole grain or starchy vegetable.
 By following this method, you can ensure that you are getting a variety of different foods in your diet, and that you are consuming the right portion sizes of each nutrient.

-How to Use the Plate Method
+How to use the plate method

 To use the Plate Method, simply follow these steps: